-The Society for the History of Technology announces a new annual prize beginning 2020.
-The inaugural award will consist of a $500 check and a certificate.
-The winner will be honored at the Society’s awards banquet.
+The Martha Trescott Prize was announced in the beginning of 2020 by the Society for the History of Technology.
+The award consists of a $500 check and a certificate.
+The winner will be honored during the Society’s Awards Ceremony.

 Martha Trescott was one of the pioneering spirits behind Women in Technological History (WITH).
 She wished to honor Frances McConnell Moore, Carroll Pursell, and Edwin T. Layton, Jr., with this prize.

-Essays published in any of the four years preceding the award will be eligible; that is, for the 2020 prize, eligible essays will have been published in 2016, 2017, 2018, and 2019.
+Essays published in any of the four years preceding the award will be eligible; that is, for the 2023 prize, eligible essays will have to been published in 2019, 2020, 2021 or 2022.
 “Published essay” is understood to be a scholarly article, chapter in a published book, or other ‘long-form’ essay contribution.
 An essay can be nominated for the prize by a colleague or by the author.

 For more information contact the SHOT secretariat at [email protected]

 Julie Cohn (2021-2023), Chair

 Kara Swanson, “Inventing the Woman Voter: Suffrage, Ability, and Patents,” Journal of the Gilded Age and Progressive Era (volume 19 (2020): 559-574).

 Amy Sue Bix, “Mastering the Hard Stuff: The History of College Concrete-Canoe Races and the Growth of Engineering Competition Culture.”
 Engineering Studies, July 2019, v.
 11 (2): 109-134.